Xilinx/Vitis-Tutorials/docs/convolution-tutorial/dataflow.md

 Without using dataflow, `func_A`, `func_B`, and `func_C` are executed sequentially.
 With dataflow enabled, the three functions can overlap, which will reduce the total execution time.

->**TIP**: This lab relates to "Step 1: Partition the Code into a Load-Compute-Store Pattern" in the *Vitis Application Methodology*.
+>**TIP**: This lab relates to [Step 1: Partition the Code into a Load-Compute-Store Pattern](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/Chunk1068711200.html#vhk1551127460562) in the [Methodology for Accelerating Applications with the Vitis Unified Software Platform](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/Chunk1068711200.html#wgb1568690490380).

 In this lab, to implement the functions in dataflow, you first divide the original convolution function into three separate functions: